BUI is a misdemeanor, but there is no license suspension.

 A person shall not operate a vessel in a negligent manner.
 For the purposes of this section, to "operate in a negligent manner" means operating a vessel in disregard of careful and prudent operation, or in disregard of careful and prudent rates of speed that are no greater than is reasonable and proper under the conditions existing at the point of operation, taking into account the amount and character of traffic, size of the lake or body of water, freedom from obstruction to view ahead, effects of vessel wake, and so as not to unduly or unreasonably endanger life, limb, property or other rights of any person entitled to the use of such waters.
 Except as provided in RCW 79A.60.020, a violation of this section is an infraction under chapter 7.84 RCW.

-RCW 79A.60.040: Operation of vessel in a reckless manner - Operation of a vessel under the influence of intoxicating liquor - Penalty.
+RCW 79A.60.040Operation of vessel in a reckless manner — Operation of a vessel under the influence of intoxicating liquor, marijuana, or any drug — Consent to breath or blood test — Penalty.

-(1) It shall be unlawful for any person to operate a vessel in a reckless manner.(2) It shall be a violation for a person to operate a vessel while under the influence of intoxicating liquor or any drug.
-A person is considered to be under the influence of intoxicating liquor or any drug if:
+(2) It is unlawful for a person to operate a vessel while under the influence of intoxicating liquor, marijuana, or any drug.
+A person is considered to be under the influence of intoxicating liquor, marijuana, or any drug if, within two hours of operating a vessel:

-The fact that any person charged with a violation of this section is or has been entitled to use such drug under the laws of this state shall not constitute a defense against any charge of violating this section.
-A person cited under this subsection may upon request be given a breath test for breath alcohol or may request to have a blood sample taken for blood alcohol analysis.
-An arresting officer shall administer field sobriety tests when circumstances permit.(3) A violation of this section is a misdemeanor, punishable as provided under RCW 9.92.030.
-In addition, the court may order the defendant to pay restitution for any damages or injuries resulting from the offense.
+(3) The fact that any person charged with a violation of this section is or has been entitled to use such drug under the laws of this state shall not constitute a defense against any charge of violating this section.